ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

     - Begin the method name with `Configure`, followed by a description of the specific setting or state being configured.
 For example: [ConfigureAOTerminalConfiguration](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DAQmx/Configure.cs#L23C9-L23C142)
 1. **Parameters**:
     - The first parameter should include the `this` keyword followed by the concrete type being extended.
         - For Instrument Abstraction extensions the concrete type is the one implementing `ISessionsBundle`.
-For example, [DCPowerSessionsBundle](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L26C52-L26C93)
+For example, `this DCPowerSessionsBundle` in [ConfigureSourceSettings](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L26C52-L26C66).
     - The user should provide the mandatory parameters required by the driver to execute the function successfully.
     - Choose the parameter type based on the requirement (such as Scalar, SiteData, or PinSiteData).
 Refer to the [key considerations](#choosing-parameter-and-return-types) for more detailed information on choosing appropriate parameters.
 1. **Method Functionality**: